edg-l/discord.aio/docs/index.md

 ### Event: on_message
 Called when:
-- A user starts typing in a channel
+- A user send a message to a channel

 Event Parameters:
 - `user_id`: The id of the user that started typing.